 Therefore, if your child has overstayed their visa, he or she will likely still be an eligible beneficiary of your EB-5 visa.
 However, once an individual is out-of-status, they must first return to their country of origin and apply for conditional residency through the United States Embassy there.
 Thus, it would be necessary for your child to return home to await the adjudication of your I-526 petition and then proceed through consular processing.

-At the Law Offices of Vaughan de Kirby, we know how important it is for you and your family to fully understand the benefits of the EB-5 immigrant investor program.
+At Jatoi & de Kirby, APC, we know how important it is for you and your family to fully understand the benefits of the EB-5 immigrant investor program.
 Our San Francisco immigration attorneys can advise you on unlawful presence and whether your children and spouse are eligible beneficiaries of your EB-5 petition.
 Call us today at 415-221-2345 for more information